Pirata FC: Badge and colors

 The team uses a green as its primary color.
 Its first badge consisted of a generic image of a pirate which was quickly changed to an image of Disney's fictional character Jack Sparrow from the Pirates of the Caribbean film series.
 The image of the character was placed inside a white circle which reads "MOLINOS EL PIRATA" on the upper half and "JOSÉ LEONARDO ORTIZ" at the bottom.
 After reaching the 2018 Copa Perú final group stage, the club changed its badge to that of a generic pirate drawing because of copyright infringement.
 Within days the generic pirate image was also taken down from the club's social media page as it too was used without permission.
 Before the first match of the final group stage, an image of a Jack Sparrow look-alike was unveiled by the team for use in their badge.

-Rivalries

-Pirata has had a long-standing rivalry with Carlos Stein.